-Our stay in Corfu came at the end of our long trip to Greece.
+Our stay in Corfu came at the end of our extended Trip to Greece.
 We wondered how it might stack up against ancient Athens, picture-perfect Santorini, historic Chania, rustic Naxos and bohemian Hydra.

 What we found was that the Old Town of Corfu is unique and distinct.
-It’s difficult to compare to other Greek cities because it is so utterly different.
-We spent 3 days in Corfu Old Town exploring, discovering and tasting – and left wishing we had just a bit more time!
+It’s difficult to compare to other Greek cities because it is so utterly different, in it’s own great way!

 Planning a Trip to Old Town Corfu, Greece